-These are the best Showtime series of all time that you can watch or stream right now.
+These are the best Showtime original series of all time that you can watch or stream in the comfort of your home.

 Over the past 10 years or so Showtime has produced many big hits for their viewers.
 They have aired shows that have made big splashes in the pop culture entertainment business.

 It is difficult to pick a top ten with as much success as Showtime has had with their original programming during the past decade.
-Some honorable mentions that were this close to making it include The Chi, Episodes, Masters of Sex and Nurse Jackie.
+Some honorable mentions that were this close to making it include The Chi, Episodes, Masters of Sex, and Nurse Jackie.
+Here are the top 10 Showtime series of all time.

 IMDb 8.0 – Drama